mbuesch/letmein/README.md

 The client is used to send a knock packet to the server.

+## Platform

+This application is Linux-only, because it only supports `nftables` as firewall backend.

 ## Internals and design goals

 The main design goals of letmein are: